J.T. McDaniel Official Site

 Target bearing should not be confused, as it frequently is in movies, with angle on the bow.
 Target bearing is the relative bearing from the submarine to the target.
 Angle on the bow in the angle at which the target is crossing, approaching, or moving away from the submarine, as measured from the target.
 (The British call it reverse angle.)
 If the target is heading directly at the submarine, angle on the bow is zero.
 If heading directly away, angle on the bow is one-

 This image shows the view through the periscope with the stadimeter in use.
 A split prism creates a double image of the target, in this case a Japanese troop transport.
 Using the controls, the observer has placed the waterline of the upper ghost image on the masthead of the lower true image.
 Once this has been done, the masthead height is set on the stadimeter dial, and the distance in yards read.
 The stadimeter actually measures angles, not distance, so the distance will only be accurate if the masthead height is correctly estimated.
-Surveyors use the same system for determining distances, but have the advantage of targeting a graduate pole of known height.
+Surveyors use the same system for determining distances, but have the advantage of targeting a graduated pole of known height.
 In practice, the most accurate readings were always made during exercises, when the targets were friendly vessels with known masthead heights.
 There was some obvious guessing involved with enemy vessels, though recognition manuals listed masthead heights based on available intelligence information.
 This tended to be more accurate for older vessels, where masthead heights had been measured before the war.

 Once a submarine finds a target, the approach and attack is essentially an exercise in applied geometry.
 The captain needs to determine the precise angle at which to fire his torpedo for it to intercept the target and destroy it.